Getting around in Italy

 Driving in Italy

-Italians drive on the right hand side of the road.
+Okay, the basics: Italians drive on the right hand side of the road (unless something is on their way).
 You are legally allowed to drive a vehicle from the age of 18, must wear a seatbelt if you’re travelling in the front, and headlights should be on at all times whenever you’re travelling on a motorway.
+Read our in-depth guide to owning a car and driving in Italy.

 In general, parking in Italy is organised based on a disc system.
 You purchase these blue discs at banks, post offices and petrol stations.